we3lab/dr-programs/README.md

 Next, programs were populated in the dataset along with their parameters (if available) and a url link to the program source/website.

-The dataset, after being populated, was cross-checked with the U.S. DOE Federal Energy Management Program's...
+The dataset, after being populated, was cross-checked with the U.S. DOE Federal Energy Management Program's Demand Response and Time-Variable Pricing Programs Search.

  Simulation Parameters
  ---------------------